mstrhh/ocaml-samples/how-to-execute.md

 ### Use a package called ocamlscript

 This package with name _ocamlscript_ does what Python does: upon startup, check to see if you have a bytecode file corresponding to your script file.
-If not create it - which means compile it, Then execute the bytecode file.
+If not create it - which means compile it, then execute the bytecode file.

 If you have it installed (get it [here](http://opam.ocaml.org/packages/)), create a file like this: